mcsweet/datascience_SP25/data-science-curriculum-build/challenges/c02-michelson-assignment.md

   variation in the data to make any accurate observations.
 This graph shows me that on the low range of data and high range (\<65 and \>85) there is a more exponential relationship between temperature and the measured velocity in the vacuum.
-This suggests that temperature could affect the velocity measurements which potentially could be due to experimental set-up or error in measurement equipment.
+This is puzzling because in a vacuum we do not expect a change in speed of light due to temperature.
+In a median like air we might see a significantly small change due to the index of refraction.
+The trend on this graph is far more dramatic than that trend and comes from already untrustworthy data.
+We should not draw any claims about temperature having an effect on speed of light based on this data.
 Temperature does not affect the actual speed of light from my knowledge.
 From 65-85 degrees the velocity is tends to be consistent (in +- 15 from an average of about 299940).
 There is potential error in this smooth line graph as seen by the shaded regions and thus more analysis could be done.

 ``` r
 df_q5 <-